 An EU ruling on slatted floors which came into effect at the beginning of the year required a maximum gap of 18mm with a tolerance of +/- 3mm for finishers.

-Chris, who has a HND qualification in agricultural engineering looked at many ways of solving this problem.
-These included putting solid plastic boards over the slats – “slippery and dirty” – covering the entire floor with a fresh layer of concrete and making new gap – costly and impractical – or putting new plastic slats on top of the concrete ones.
+Chris, who has an HND qualification in agricultural engineering looked at many ways of solving this problem.
+These included putting solid plastic boards over the slats – “slippery and dirty” – covering the entire floor with a fresh layer of concrete and making new gaps – costly and impractical – or putting new plastic slats on top of the concrete ones.
 These would have been difficult to keep clean, resulting in hygiene problems.
 He even tried mending them with a resin mixture, but getting it to adhere to the slats was a problem.

 He approached Suffolk equipment manufacturer, Quality Equipment, and asked for ideas to solve the problem.
-Their design department came up with an ingenious solution – stainless steel slat inserts which are held in place by expanding plastic wedges.
+Their design department came up with an ingenious solution – stainless steel slat inserts that are held in place by expanding plastic wedges.

-Chris has been one of six farmers taking part in the trial use of these slat inserts, organised by BPEX who made the following comments: “BPEX has conducted an evaluation of both the slat slot reducers and slat slot closure devices on a number of farms and made welfare assessments on the pigs within the pens with them installed and parallel untreated (control) pens housing grower and finisher pigs over a number of months.
+Chris has been one of six farmers taking part in the trial use of these slat inserts, organized by BPEX who made the following comments: “BPEX has conducted an evaluation of both the slat slot reducers and slat slot closure devices on a number of farms and made welfare assessments on the pigs within the pens with them installed and parallel untreated (control) pens housing grower and finisher pigs over a number of months.
 This work has confirmed that, when correctly installed, the inserts provide an effective means for the floors to comply with current welfare regulations and the Defra Code of Practice for the Welfare of Pigs.
 BPEX is continuing its monitoring over a longer term”.

 With tightening welfare regulations slat gap has become something of an EU-wide problem and Quality Equipment has started exporting quantities of the inserts to mainland Europe